chloeskt/canine_mva/sh_scripts/qa/README.md

+# Question Answering

 ## Bash scripts to help launching CLI easily

 There are several bash scripts meant to help you either finetune or evaluate models.
 In order to be able to use them, just as any bash script, run ``chmod +x my_script.sh`` then ``./my_script.sh`` in the current directory.

-We created these scripts in order to easily change the parameters and to be able to run ```for``` loops without requiring a Python subprocess.
+We created these scripts in order to easily change the parameters.
 It is similar to a CLI.

 - ``bert_finetuning.sh``: finetune BERT model (from Hugging Face) on SQuaDv2 dataset (all SQuaAD-like datasets are actually available)
 - ```mbert_finetuning.sh```: finetune mBERT model (from Hugging Face) on SQuaDv2 dataset (all SQuaAD-like datasets are actually available)